Grab your Bible and let’s go deeper into 1 Corinthians 6.

 Let me ask you, what are you exposing yourself to lately?
 Are you engaging in a relationship that is crossing sexual boundaries outside of marriage?
 Remember sexual intimacy of any kind is for marriage alone.
 It is not for love, commitment, fun, or whatever other reason one can think of to justify it.

 Do you struggle with pornography?
 Do you have accountability on your phone or computer?
 Do you have access to unhealthy cable TV or Netflix?
 Many of these should be considered when fighting this fight.
 Access is a huge part of our ongoing temptation.

-http://xxxchurch.com and https://www.covenanteyes.com are great resources for accountability software that doesn’t limit your access and brings others alongside to see what you are seeing.
-Or maybe it is time to get rid of the smart phone and go back to a flip phone.
+http://xxxchurch.com is a great resource for accountability software that doesn’t limit your access.
+It just brings others alongside to see what you are seeing.
+Maybe it is time to get rid of the smart phone and go back to a flip phone.

 Consider Proverbs 5 and replace the “immoral women” with “pornography” and read it again.

-Brothers and sisters: There is too much to lose to not fight this fight.
-Are you letting others into your life to fight this fight with you?
-We must confess, repent, and grow from any ungodly practices of sexual immorality.
+Brothers/Sisters: There is too much to lose to not fight this fight.
+Are you letting those God has put into your life in to fight this fight with you?
+We must confess, repent and grow from any ungodly practices of sexual immorality.

-1 Corinthians 6:18-20 Flee from sexual immorality.
+Read it again: Flee from sexual immorality.
 Every other sin a person commits is outside the body, but the sexually immoral person sins against his own body.
 Or do you not know that your body is a temple of the Holy Spirit within you, whom you have from God?
 You are not your own, for you were bought with a price.
-So glorify God in your body.
+So glorify God in your body. -1 Corinthians 6:18-20

 I appeal to you therefore, brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.
 Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.